Web Console Structure

 Projects

-Projects belong to teams and represent your Unity games or applications.
-Each project has its own API keys and snapshot collection.
+Projects map to your Unity games or applications.
+Each project has its own API keys and its own snapshot collection.

-• API Keys: Project-specific keys for Unity client integration
+• Generate API keys for Unity client integration

 Snapshots